Duke Thomas (character): We Are... Robin

 Several months later, Duke is in the foster care system.
 He rebels as he feels frustrated by the lack of care and empathy the city has been granting to the Joker's victims, resulting in his parents still being missing.
 Alongside this, Gotham City appears to have been abandoned by Batman.
-However, Alfred Pennyworth in disguise has been supplying teens fighting back against crime and corruption with Robin insignia and instructions via an app called "The Nest", starting the group known as We Are Robin.
+Alfred Pennyworth has secretly been supplying teens fighting back against crime and corruption with Robin insignia and instructions via an app called "The Nest", starting the group known as We Are Robin.

 After assisting the group, Duke is approached by Alfred, disguised as a police interrogator.
 He encourages Duke to take his life into his own hands and to fight for the fate of the city, offering him help finding his parents if he helps stop a cult from detonating bombs around the city.
 Duke accepts, making him an unofficial Robin.
 He leads part of the group to the bombs inside a train station.
 While the rest of the group is above ground fighting off the cultists, they are able to defuse one bomb.
-As they debate about how to defuse the second, they are sent a message from the nest, telling them to give up and get on the next train.
+As they debate about how to defuse the second, they are sent a message from The Nest, telling them to give up and get on the next train.
 Meanwhile, above ground the GCPD reveals a "new" Batman, who is simply Jim Gordon in a robotic suit.
 He is instructed to treat the Robins as criminals.
 One member, Troy, stays behind, and attempts to defuse the bomb in the same manner as the first one, causing it to detonate and kill him.
 Duke and his new friends are devastated, and become suspicious of The Nest, until Alfred provides them gear, and draws on their individual experiences to encourage them to keep fighting for their city.

 After the events of Robin War, most Robins go back to their normal lives.
-Duke resumes his search for his parents, and finds them in a temporary shelter, where they have been permanently damaged by the Joker virus.
+Duke resumes his search for his parents and finds that they were permanently damaged by the Joker virus.
 Meanwhile, John "Smiley" Bender Jr., a teen with Möbius syndrome, whose parents forced him into surgery that left him with a permanent smile, kills them after getting out of juvie.
 Holding the Joker as an idol, he starts a gang and begins terrorizing Gotham.
 Smiley invades Duke's school, forcing him and his friends to take action.
-After taking him down, they are approached by Alfred once more, where they officially renounce being Robins, instead deciding to rely on themselves and each other.
+After taking him down, the group is approached by Alfred and renounce being Robins, deciding to rely on themselves and each other.